VasilyKokorev/stardust/README.rst

 The program also has an ability to fit AGN and Stellar emission templates, if the user desires to do so.

+The example data-set, a subset from the COSMOS Super-Debldended Catalogue 2 [Jin+17](https://ui.adsabs.harvard.edu/abs/2018ApJ...864...56J/abstract)
 See the /docs folder for detailed instructions.